Briefing on ‘Personality Disorder’ and the labelling of survivors of abuse and violence

 - This is why Platfform is calling on the Welsh Government to review the use of BPD in Wales, and consider whether a more appropriate diagnosis of Complex Post Traumatic Stress Disorder (complex PTSD) should be used instead.

-A diagnosis of ‘BPD’ vs Complex PTSD
+A diagnosis of ‘PD’ vs Complex PTSD

-The ‘symptoms’ or ‘diagnostic criteria’ of BPD are answering yes to 5 or more of the following ‘symptoms’: Fear of being left alone causing behaviour that may not be ordinary, having a pattern of unstable or short relationships, not having a strong sense of self, doing impulsive or self-destructive behaviours, self-harm, mood swings lasting minutes or hours, feelings of emptiness, sudden and Intense feelings of anger, and feeling suspicious, paranoid or disassociating.
+The ‘symptoms’ or ‘diagnostic criteria’ of PD are answering yes to 5 or more of the following ‘symptoms’: Fear of being left alone causing behaviour that may not be ordinary, having a pattern of unstable or short relationships, not having a strong sense of self, doing impulsive or self-destructive behaviours, self-harm, mood swings lasting minutes or hours, feelings of emptiness, sudden and Intense feelings of anger, and feeling suspicious, paranoid or disassociating.

 The ‘symptoms’ of complex PTSD are: feelings of shame or guilt, difficulty controlling emotions, periods of losing attention and concentration (dissociation), physical symptoms (headaches, dizziness, chest pains and stomach aches), cutting friends and family off, relationship difficulties, self – destructive or risky behaviour, and suicidal thoughts.

 These ‘symptoms’ clearly have a broad overlap.
 The major difference is that ‘complex PTSD’ is only diagnosed when there is awareness that the person has experienced repeated trauma such as violence, abuse or neglect in childhood and/or adulthood.